What causes childhood cancer?

 Why don't we have a cure for childhood cancer yet?

-There’s no single, clear answer for why there isn’t a cure for childhood cancer yet, but here are a few of the biggest reasons:
+There’s no single, clear answer for why there isn’t a cure for childhood cancer yet, but here are a few of the biggest reasons: Â

-• Childhood cancer isn’t one disease – there are over 12 major types and 100 subtypes.
-No one drug or treatment will be able to effectively treat or cure all childhood cancers – researchers and doctors have to come at this problem from all angles.
+- Childhood cancer isn’t one disease – there are over 12 major types and 100 subtypes.
+No one drug or treatment can effectively treat or cure all childhood cancers. Â

-• Childhood cancer research receives a tiny fraction of the funding that adult cancer research receives.
-You can help ensure childhood cancer research gets the funding it deserves by making a donation or starting a fundraiser.
+- Childhood cancer research receives a small fraction of the federal funding that adult cancer research receives.
+More than half of all childhood cancer research in the U.S. is funded by private donors like you.
+By making a donation or starting a fundraiser, you can help ensure childhood cancer research gets the funding it so desperately needs. Â

 How can I help a family facing cancer?